DC algorithms for a class of sparse group $\ell_0$ regularized optimization problems: Introduction

-For the (group) $\ell_0$ regularized optimization problems, there exist some equivalent DC relaxation models in the sense of global minimizers in \cite{Bian2020,LeThi2015,Phan2019DC,Soubies2015}.
-For problem (\ref{g0p}) with $w_l=1$ and $G_{i}\cap G_{j}=\emptyset,1\leq i<j\leq L$, the capped-$\ell_1$ relaxation model (\ref{g0ps}) was also considered in \cite{Phan2017DC}, but the equivalence to (\ref{g0p}) has not been proved.
-So the first purpose of this paper is to show the equivalence between the primal problem (\ref{g0p}) and the relaxation problem (\ref{g0ps}) in the sense of global minimizers.
+For the (group) $\ell_0$ regularized optimization problems, there exist some equivalent DC relaxation models in the sense of global minimizers \cite{Bian2020,LeThi2015,Phan2019DC,Soubies2015}.
+When $\lambda_2=0$, Bian and Chen \cite{Bian2020} proved the equivalence between a class of strong local minimizers of (\ref{g0p}) with box constraints and weak d-stationary points (lifted stationary points) of (\ref{g0ps}) defined based on \cite{Pang2017}.
+In this paper, we will consider problem (\ref{g0p}) with $\lambda_2\neq0$, which has interesting applications in signal processing, gene expression and analysis, and neuroimaging.
+On the other hand, for problem (\ref{g0p}) with $w_l=1$ and $G_{i}\cap G_{j}=\emptyset,1\leq i<j\leq L$, the capped-$\ell_1$ relaxation model (\ref{g0ps}) was also considered in \cite{Phan2017DC}, but the equivalence to (\ref{g0p}) has not been proved.
+So the another purpose of this paper is to show the equivalence between problem (\ref{g0p}) and its relaxation problem (\ref{g0ps}) in the sense of global minimizers.